gazaskygeeks/code-academy/pre-requisites/projects/project5.md

    - A section titled "Computer's Choice" which will show the computers choice.
    - A section titled "Result" which will show who is the winner.
    - A button titled "Play again"
-   - You should could these into you html file, and use an external CSS stylesheet to make everything look pretty :dancer:
+   - You should put these into you html file, and use an external CSS stylesheet to make everything look pretty :dancer:
 3. Now let's add the option buttons for the players to choose, using JavaScript.
    - create an array in JavaScript of strings, of each option
    - Loop over that array and for each element, create an HTML button with the string text on it, and then add it to the container div you made in step 2.